Auto Industry Product Identifiers (SKUs, MPNs, GTINs, and More) – All You Need To Know

-4. You may have your own internal SKU for your website or internal inventory management.
+- Many ecommerce companies and retailers have their own internal SKU for their website or internal inventory management.

 Fun, right?
-Lots of numbers that are easy to transpose, confuse, or just generally wonder, “Why in the heck do I need that?”
+Lots of numbers that are easy to transpose, confuse, import incorrectly, etc.

-This article will help parts ecommerce newbs understand what these different numbers are, and offer some suggestions to retailers of all sizes when it comes to dealing with this mess.
+The goal of this article is to help auto parts and accesorries industry folksy understand what these different numbers are, and offer some suggestions for dealing with this mess.

 Let’s Define All These Damn Numbers